maanasa-s-5539/CrashPoint-IOS-MCP/docs/LEARN_SETUP_AND_EXECUTION.md

 Each run saves a timestamped log at `Automation/ScheduledRunLogs/pipeline_YYYY-MM-DD_HH-MM-SS.log`.

-> **⚠️ Warning:** If Phase 1 fails, Phase 2 is skipped entirely.
+> **Warning:** If Phase 1 fails, Phase 2 is skipped entirely.
 Check the log for the specific error.

 ---